Minnesota Resident Status

 - Is an active member, or a spouse or dependent of that member, of the state's National Guard who resides in Minnesota or an active member, or a spouse or dependent of that member, of the reserve component of the United States armed forces whose duty station is located in Minnesota and who resides in Minnesota.

 - Relocated to Minnesota within 12 months of a presidential disaster area declaration if the disaster disrupted the student's postsecondary education.

 - Is a refugee who immediately settled in Minnesota and has continued to reside in Minnesota.

-- For dependent student: The applicant's parents lived in Minnesota when the financial aid application was submitted.
+- For dependent student: The applicant's parent(s) legal state of residence on the current FAFSA was Minnesota at the time when the financial aid application was submitted.

 - For independent student: The student originally met the resident definition as a dependent applicant, and has not moved from the state since that time.

 - Is married to a Minnesota resident (applies to the Postsecondary Child Care Grant program only).

 Effective July 1, 2013, undocumented students who meet the conditions in the MN Dream Act are also considered to be Minnesota residents eligible for state financial aid.
 Undocumented students who do not meet the MN Dream Act conditions but were granted Deferred Action for Childhood Arrivals (DACA) status will be eligible for state financial aid if they meet ONE of the above criteria for Minnesota resident AFTER being granted DACA status.

 Students and their families are not penalized for leaving the state to serve in the military or missionary service, or to attend college in another state in they retained Minnesota as their state of legal residence.